SonicCDFan/SRB32X_v0.1a/README.txt

 This game is in no way affiliated with SEGA or Sonic Team.
 We do not claim ownership of any of SEGA's intellectual property used in SRB32X.

-Sonic Robo Blast 32X is not commercial software.
+Sonic Robo Blast 2 For SEGA 32X is not commercial software.
 If you purchased this game, you have been scammed!

 This software is provided as-is with no warranty whatsoever.